wahoy3/CleaningDataCourseProject/CodeBook.md

 date: 2015-06-21
 ---

-## Project Description
+### Project Description
 Course project using Samsung S accelerometer and gyroscope data

-##Study design and data processing
+### Study design and data processing

 For all details regarding the study itself, please refer to [README file](README.md) within the same repository.

-##Creating the tidy datafile
+### Creating and storing the tidy datafile

-###Guide to create the tidy data file
 The tidy data file is created using the R-script `run_analysis.R` within this repository.
-The following steps have been performed and are commented in the R code.
+The following steps have been performed and are largely commented also within the R code.

 #### Prerequisites
-#

 * The file has to be stored in the same folder as the folder `UCI HAR Dataset` unzipped from the [original data source](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 * packages `dplyr` and `reshape2`need to be installed.